PS5 DualSense controller unveiled: How it compares to the DualShock 4

 Moreover, the L2 and R2 buttons will have adaptive triggers that let you adjust the resistance of the triggers depending on the game you're playing.
 For example, if you're sniping in a first-person shooter, you might want more resistance to prevent you from misfiring.
 Overwatch or Fortnite players might benefit from less resistance so they can spray rounds at enemies.

 The DualSense also has a built-in microphone so you don't need a headset to chat with friends.
 If those around you don't mind, you can chat directly into the controller and hear your friends through the built-in speakers.
-You can otherwise connect a headset, although Sony has yet to confirm Bluetooth support or a 3.5mm headphone jack (the photos don't show one).
+You can otherwise connect a headset via the controller's confirmed 3.5mm headphone jack.

 Other ports include a USB-C input for charging.
 Yes, you can finally say goodbye to your micro-USB cords.